choupit0/MassVulScan/README.md

 ```
 List of available parameters/arguments:
 ```
--f [input file] = mandatory parameter that will contain the list of networks/hosts to scan -e [exclude file] = optional parameter to exclude a list of networks/hosts to scan -i (interactive mode) = optional parameter to choose ports to scan and speed (pkts/sec for Masscan) -c (check) = optional parameter which perform a pre-scanning to identify online hosts and scan only them
+-f (input file) = mandatory parameter that will contain the list of networks/hosts to scan -e (exclude file) = optional parameter to exclude a list of networks/hosts to scan -i (interactive mode) = optional parameter to choose ports to scan and speed (pkts/sec for Masscan) -a (all ports) = optional parameter to scan all 65535 ports (TCP and UDP), at rate to 5K pkts/sec -c (check) = optional parameter which perform a pre-scanning to identify online hosts and scan only them
 ```
 By default the script will scan only the first 1000 TCP/UDP ports among the most common ports.
 You can find the list here: /usr/local/share/nmap/nmap-services.
 Similarly, the rate or number of packets per second is set to 5000 by default.